joiningsuns/suns-map/README.md

 a map that develops over time and generations of entrypoints. can also be subjected to sacrifices.

+## todo

+- [ ] fix the issue where only top left quarter of markers is displayed

 ## factors

-- location of entrypoint
-- state of entrypoint
+data which should be provided as comma-separated values
 - generation
-- connection between entrypoints (additional layer)
+- status
+- cluster
+- lat
+- lng

 ## notes